Minnesota court sends PolyMet air permit case back to agency

 The open pit mine and processing plant near Babbitt and Hoyt Lakes would be Minnesota's first copper-nickel mine.
 Environmentalists have fought the project because of the potential for acid mine drainage upstream from Lake Superior.
 The opponents are a coalition of groups led by the Minnesota Center for Environmental Advocacy plus the Fond du Lac Band of Lake Superior Chippewa.

-The case is one of several legal challenges still making their way through the courts and regulatory agencies at the state and federal level.
+The case is one of several legal challenges still making their way through the courts and regulatory agencies at the state and federal level that have led to suspensions, remands or reversals of important permits.
 The Minnesota Supreme Court in April affirmed the Court of Appeals' reversal of PolyMet's critical “permit to mine” and sent that case back to the state Department of Natural Resources for more proceedings.

+“PolyMet has been speaking out of both sides of its mouth, trying to keep its plans for a bigger, dirtier mine hidden from the people of Minnesota," Chris Knopf, executive director of the Friends of the Boundary Waters Wilderness, said in a statement.
+"Now, Governor (Tim) Walz and his administration has an opportunity to look at all the facts and science behind this toxic and dangerous proposal."

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.